ifdefelse/ProgPOW/README.md

 Like ethash Keccak is used to seed the sequence per-nonce and to produce the final result.
 The keccak-f800 variant is used as the 32-bit word size matches the native word size of modern GPUs.
 The implementation is a variant of SHAKE with width=800, bitrate=576, capacity=224, output=256, and no padding.
 The result of keccak is treated as a 256-bit big-endian number - that is result byte 0 is the MSB of the value.

 As with ethash the input and output of the keccak function are fixed and relatively small.
 This means only a single "absorb" and "squeeze" phase are required.
-See the [official Keccak specs](https://keccak.team/keccak_specs_summary.html) for more details.
+For a pseudo-code imenentation of the `keccak_f800_round` function see the `Round[b](A,RC)` function in the "Pseudo-code description of the permutations" section of the [official Keccak specs](https://keccak.team/keccak_specs_summary.html).

+Test vectors can be found [in the test vectors file](test-vectors.md#keccak_f800_progpow).

 ```cpp
 hash32_t keccak_f800_progpow(hash32_t header, uint64_t seed, hash32_t digest)